kivy/kivy/doc/sources/guide/lang.rst

     Widget:

-A `class` rule, declared by the name of the class between `< >` and followed by `:`, defines how any instance of that widget class will be graphically represented::
+A `class` rule, declared by the name of a widget class between `< >` and followed by `:`, defines how any instance of that class will be graphically represented::

     <MyWidget>: